ramboz/performance-runbooks/lcp.md

 ## Definition

-LCP (_largest contentful paint_) measures the time from when the page starts loading to when the largest text block.
+The Largest Contentful Paint (LCP) metric measures the time from when the page starts loading to when the largest text block.

 ## Components